justinsulik/pythonScripts/README.md

 # pythonScripts

-Python functions for e.g. data or image processing
+Python functions for data or image processing